-Form SMS 4904 (Rev. 07/08)
+Form SMS 4904 (Rev: 07/08) Page 1 of 1

 The DBE final report form should be filled out by the contractor and submitted to the appropriate district office upon completion of the project.
 One copy of the report must be submitted to the area engineer's office.
 The report should reflect all DBE activity on the project.
-The report will aid in expediting the final estimate for payment.
-If, the DBE goal requirements were not met, documentation supporting good faith efforts must be submitted.
+The report will ald in expediting the final estimate for payment, the DBE goal requirements were not met, documentation supporting good faith efforts must be submitted.

-Project: Contract CSJ:
+Project - Contract CSJ:

-County: XXXXX Control Project:
+County .
+Control Project:

 Letting Date: DBE Goal: %

-- thanks a second secon ntract Amount:
+Contractor: Contract Amount:

-Vendor number Name of DBE Sub/Supplier RC or RN E goal - total it pd to date \$ amt pd to non-DBE 2nd tier subs & haulers For TxDOT Use Only
+Vendor number Name of DBE Sub/Supplier RC or RN DBE goal total \$ amt pd to date \$ amt pd to non-DBE 2nd tier subs & haulers For TxDOT Use Only

+· · · · · · · · · · · · · · · · · · ·

-} ·
+·

-Goal/cc tier sub contractors and haulers fr t amount and om this colur DBE subcont mn. tractors/h aulers. .
-Do not subtract non-DBE usiness Enterprises as stat

-Зу Per:
+1

+- \ Race Conscious or Race Neutral. - \\ Goal/commitment progress report amount and/or race-neutral amount.
+Do not subtract non-DBE secondtier subcontractors and haulers from this column. - \\\ DBE subcontractors paid to non-DBE subcontractors/haulers.

+This is to certify that \\\\\\% of the work was completed by Disadvantaged Business Enterprises as stated above.
-Name of General Cont ractor Contractor's Signature

-Subscribed and d sworn to before me, this day of , A.D.

-Notary Public County
+Ву Per Name of General Contractor Contractor's Signature Subscribed and sworn to before me, this day of , A.D Notary Public County My commission expires: ······································

-My commissio on expires:

 The Texas Department of Transportation maintains the information collected through this form.
 With few exceptions, you are entitled on request, to be informed about the information that is collected about you.
 Under §§552.021 and 552.023 of the Texas Government Code, you also are entitled to receive and review the Information.
-Under §559.004 of the Government Code, you are also entitled to have us correct information. about you that is incorrect.
+Under §559.004 of the Government Code, you are also entitled to have us correct information about you that is incorrect.